Read on to learn more about:

 - Nair, M. K. M., Joy, J., Vasudevan, P., Hinckley, L., Hoagland, T. A., & Venkitanarayanan, K. S. (2005).
 Antibacterial effect of caprylic acid and monocaprylin on major bacterial mastitis pathogens.
 Journal of dairy science, 88(10), 3488-3495.

 - Kim, B. H., Sandock, K. D., Robertson, T. P., Lewis, S. J., & Akoh, C. C. (2008).
 Dietary structured lipids and phytosteryl esters: blood lipids and cardiovascular status in spontaneously hypertensive rats.
 Lipids, 43(1), 55-64.

 - Vandenberghe, C., St-Pierre, V., Pierotti, T., Fortier, M., Brodeur-Dubreuil, C., Cunnane, S.C.
 (2016).
-Acute plasma ketone response to coconut oil alone or in combination with different medium chain triglycerides.
+Acute plasma ketone response to coconut oil alone or in combination with other MCT’s.
 ISSFAL Congress, Banf Canada, Poster Presentation.

 - Scalfi, L., Coltorti, A., & Contaldo, F. (1991).
 Postprandial thermogenesis in lean and obese subjects after meals supplemented with medium-chain and long-chain triglycerides.
 The American journal of clinical nutrition, 53(5), 1130-1133.